odysseyindia/odyssey-tours/content/english/tim/itineraries/bird-watching-in-north-india/_index.md

           World Cultural Heritage status.

-          You continue for about three hours to Satpura, a less-known but extremely scenic national park, and a great place to simply experience the forest.
-Apart from the beautiful core zone, known for its leopard sightings, Satpura’s main feature is the Denwa river; boat safaris and canoeing are possible, as are night safaris, cycling and walks in the buffer zone, so the experience here goes beyond simply looking for tigers.
+          You drive on for about three hours to Satpura, a less-known but extremely scenic national park, and a great place to simply experience the forest.
+Apart from the beautiful core zone, known for its leopard sightings, Satpura's main feature is the Denwa river; boat safaris and canoeing are possible, as are night safaris, cycling and walks in the buffer zone, so the experience here goes beyond simply looking for tigers.